baltimore-sun-data/fec-mapper/README.md

 Steps I used to make my workflow function:

--- Created repository using web interface.
+-- Created repository using web interface

 -- Used "git clone" to download to local workspace

+-- Used   cd fec-mapper  to go into the local repository

--- Made some changes
+-- Made some changes to the readme file using vim

+-- Created some folders

 -- Used format
 	git remote add origin https://github.com/user/repo.git